 After adding, save your application, Run the application.
 Following is our login page after adding oAuth Facebook login in asp.net mvc application.

 After running the application, you will see the Facebook button on the login page's right part.
 Now click on the Facebook button.
 It will take you to the Facebook login page here.
 You enter Facebook credentials and login to Facebook.

-After login into Facebook, a new dialog will pop up for allowing App to access your profile information (Your public profile includes name, profile picture, age range, gender, language, country, and other public info).
+After logging into Facebook, a new dialog will pop up to allow App to access your profile information (Your public profile includes name, profile picture, age range, gender, language, country, and other general info).
 Now click on the Okay button to proceed further.